Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Methodology

 \section{Methodology}

-Figure~\ref{fig:framework} illustrates our framework.
+Figure~\ref{fig:framework} presents the framework.
 It consists of two stages: a Generative Reasoning Enhancement Engine for constructing a high-quality reasoning dataset, followed by a GRPO Reinforcement Learning stage for training a robust policy with domain-specific rewards.